SoftwareAG/c8y-docs/content/web/angular-bundle/client.md

 ### Authentication strategy

-In the Cumulocity platform we currently allow two ways to authenticate:
+In the Cumulocity IoT platform we currently allow two ways to authenticate:

  * Basic Auth: The authentication header is injected into each request.
  * Oauth: The client doesn't know about the authentication header.
 The header is set in a cookie.